johnie/uppskattat/README.md

-# Uppskattat - Estimate calculator
+# Uppskattat - Build better estimates

 Use this extremely small and lightweight project built in Angular JS to write your Estimates.
 No monthly fees, No Subscriptions - No heavy duty features, just simple estimates.